 5. Avoid Sun Exposure

-Too much sun exposure may affect the scalp’s health, affecting the hair follicles and causing increased hair fall.
+Too much sun exposure may impact scalp health, affecting the hair follicles and causing increased hair fall.
 Hence, use hats and scarves to protect your hair from sun exposure.

 While a bit of hair fall is fine, a few factors may indicate that something is not right.